 Step 1: The floorplan

 The floorplan for Tony Stark’s garage workspace is pretty simple.
 As you’re just dealing with one room, creating one large rectangle should be enough!
 Check out the YouTube tutorial for dimensions.
+You can also use ready-made drawings of the garage

 Step 2: Create the concrete elements